JawaraGordon/mutation-observer/README.md

    - A great way to start fresh.

 6. **Reset Log**

    - Clears the mutation log to declutter your screen.

+7. **Toggle Observation**

+   - Starts and stops the `MutationObserver` dynamically.
+   - Logs whether observation is active or stopped.

 ---